Break & Enter Lawyer Toronto

 A “felony” is a classification of crime in the United States.
 In Canada, there are three classifications of crime:

-• Summary Conviction Offences (the least serious offences, for example
+• Summary Conviction Offences: The least serious offences, such as minor theft or mischief.

-• Hybrid Offences (means the Crown can choose how it wants to proceed, either by summary conviction or indictment, depending on the particularly facts and circumstances of the case)
+• Hybrid Offences: These allow the Crown to choose how to proceed—either by summary conviction or indictment—depending on the specific facts and circumstances of the case.

-If the premise in question is a "dwelling house" , then the offence is a straight indictable offence.
-If not, it is a hybrid offence, and the Crown can proceed by summary conviction or indictment.
+If the premise in question is a “dwelling house,” the offence is classified as a straight indictable offence.
+If it is not a dwelling house, the offence becomes a hybrid offence, giving the Crown discretion to proceed by summary conviction or indictment.

 View More